 Creative, impactful and collaborative food and beverage ventures

 The launch of the project in 2018-2020 has been funded by Antti and Jenny Wihuri Foundation and 2020 with the help of Business Finland Corona Co-creation funding.
-So far, we’ve mostly focused on Finnish ventures, tracking the development activities of about 40 companies ranging from premium food and drinks with local ingredients to creating new markets and consumption patterns.
+So far, we’ve focused on Finnish ventures, tracking the development activities of over 50 companies ranging from premium food and drinks with local ingredients to creating new markets and consumption patterns.
 Currently we are deepening our understanding of the creative responses and experiments entrepreneurs and their stakeholders are engaging in the face of the pandemic!